-The Labrador is the most popular breed according to the American Kennel Club, where it holds the record for being regularly voted the most popular dog breed of the year.
+The Labrador is the most popular breed according to the American Kennel Club.
+In fact, Labradors hold the record for being regularly voted the most popular dog breed of the year.
 It’s no surprise then that the Whippet Labrador mix, the Whipador, also proves to be a favourite among dog owners.

 In this post I’m going to provide you with information about Whipadors to help you understand more about this gorgeous Whippet mix.